GeetikaSh/Data-Science-Interview-Practice/L1_vs_L2_Regularization.md

 ### **Key Trade-offs**
 ✅ **L1 Regularization**: Higher bias, lower variance, effective feature selection.
 ✅ **L2 Regularization**: Moderate bias increase, smoother models, better generalization.

 ---

+## How do you tune the regularization parameter λ (lambda)?
+- Use cross-validation (e.g., `GridSearchCV`, `RandomizedSearchCV`, or `Bayesian Optimization`) to select the best λ.

+In practice:
+- High λ → more regularization → simpler model, higher bias.
+- Low λ → less regularization → risk of overfitting, higher variance.

+## Is regularization only used in linear models?
+**No. Regularization is widely used across ML:**
+- Logistic regression: To penalize overconfident predictions.
+- Neural networks: L2 weight decay, Dropout, Early stopping, BatchNorm.
+- Tree-based models (e.g., XGBoost, LightGBM): Use regularization via max depth, min samples split, learning rate, and L1/L2 penalties on leaf weights.

+---